 M a s t e r i n g S t u d i o

-Our philosphy is to provide a good, clean, dynamic cut.
-With experienced Disc Cutting Engineers from the heyday of vinyl we are also one of only a dozen studios worldwide capable of cutting masters from analogue tape without any digital intervention for a pure 100% analogue cut.
-For audio purists, the latest model Neumann Disc Mastering Console provides all the analogue warmth and transparency needed for a good clean cut.
-There is no cheating or cutting corners - once a digtal audio master is converted to analogue it stays analogue right up to being cut as a groove on the lacquer master disc.
+Our aim is to provide a good, clean, dynamic cut.
+With experienced Disc Cutting Engineers from the heyday of vinyl we are also one of only a dozen studios worldwide capable of cutting masters from analogue tape without any digital intervention for a pure 100% AAA analogue cut.
+For audio purists, the latest model Neumann Disc Mastering Console provides all the warmth and transparency of the analogue record format.
+When cutting from digital files there is no cheating or cutting corners - the digtal audio master is converted to analogue once and once only and remains in the analogue domain right up to being cut as a groove on the lacquer master disc.

 In designing a premier

 facility, the equipment was carefully chosen and meticulosly

 serviced and installed by John Schell, our Chief of Engineering and